Kingpin (character)

-The Kingpin (Wilson Grant Fisk) is a supervillain appearing in American comic books published by Marvel Comics.
-The character was created by Stan Lee and John Romita Sr., and first appeared in The Amazing Spider-Man #50 (cover-dated July 1967).
-The "Kingpin" name is a reference to the crime lord title in Mafia slang nomenclature.
+The Kingpin is a supervillain appearing in American comic books published by Marvel Comics.
+The character was created by Stan Lee and John Romita Sr. and first appeared in The Amazing Spider-Man #50 (cover-dated July 1967).
+Introduced as an adversary of Spider-Man, he later became the primary antagonist of Daredevil under Frank Miller, beginning in 1981, and is regarded as one of that character's two archenemies, alongside Bullseye.